navinn24/Roxiler-MERN-Test-Solution/README.md

 For backend:

 Clone the repository
-git clone ...

-Navigate to the project directory cd backend
+Navigate to the project directory - cd backend

-Install dependencies
-npm install
+Install dependencies  - npm install

-Start the server
+Start the server - npm start
-npm start

 For frontend: